 If you would like to read more about Hamilton’s history and other collections, you can read our previously-published review of the company here.

-Tissot T-Complication Squelette Analog Display Swiss Mechanical
+Tissot T-Complication Squelette Swiss Skeleton Watch

 Tissot, which is often dubbed as one of the more affordable Swiss luxury watch brands, has been making watches for more than a century and continues to produce high-quality and accurate watches to this day.

 The Tissot T-Complication Squelette Mechanical watch has a wheel-inspired design and has a hand-wound mechanical skeleton movement.
-If you would like to invest on watch where you can see all of the precise movements, this one is an excellent choice.
+If you would like to invest in watch where you can see all of the precise movements, this one is an excellent choice.

-This one is 43mm, and has features such as a leather strap, a domed sapphire crystal that’s scratch resistant, and has a power reserve of 46 hours.
-Like the previous Hamiltons, this one is also water resistant up to a pressure of 50m.
+This one is 43mm, and has features such as a leather strap, a domed sapphire crystal that’s scratch-resistant, and has a power reserve of 46 hours.
+Like the previous Hamiltons, this one is also water-resistant up to a pressure of 50m.

 TAG Heuer Carrera Men’s Watch Skeleton Dial